solarbirdy/NorthshoreBikeMap/README.md

 https://solarbird.net/blog/2024/06/17/contact-bikemap/

-**Latest Release 1.6 - April 18, 2025**
+**Latest Release 1.6.1 - May 3, 2025**

+* Correction of errors on 84th West in Snohomish County, where sharrows had been incorrectly shown as full bike lanes across a couple of blocks where only one side has full bike lanes
+* Added bike lane markers for Forbes Creek Drive in Kirkland
+* Further cleanup of the trail situation in and around Crestwoods Park, Kirkland
+* Added Old Market Street Trail in Juanita
+* Added continuation notes showing how far infrastructure continues on the MEGAMAP's northern border

+Coming in next release:

+* 2 Line Bike Connector Map release 2 / May 2025 will, I am told, be dropping soon.
+It will be added to the next release issued after it appears.

+Previous releases:

+Changes with 1.6 (April 18, 2025):

 * Large expansion north to Lynnwood City Centre rail station across all of SW Snohomish County
 * Extension of Interurban Trail in Edmonds to 78th Place West.
 * Improved street labelling, mostly in SW Snohomish County.
 * Route indicators at map edges describing past-map continuations to destinations such as UW and City of Snohomish

-Coming in next release:

-* 2 Line Bike Connector Map release 2 / May 2025 will, I am told, be dropping soon.
-It will be added to the next release issued after it appears.
-* Bike lane markers added to Forbes Creek Drive in Kirkland
-* Further cleanup of trail situation in Crestwoods Park, Kirkland

-Previous releases:

 Changes with 1.5.1 (March 8, 2025):